 - Decide with a balanced mind.
 Don’t get swept away by your emotions; do not become desperate to have a new person in your life.
+A good start is get to know people and make friends.
 Take your time to assess your prospective partner, write down what you like and dislike about them, weigh your options and take a practical decision.

 - Heal yourself after the breakup.
 When you are in pain you can’t make a wise decision.
 Your pain will force you to be hasty and will eventually bring more pain than happiness.
-Give yourself time to recoup from the breakup, spend time with friends and family, take a break from work and go on a holiday.
-This will give you breathing space to recover and introspect.
+Give yourself time to recoup from the breakup, spend time with friends and family, take a break from work, and go on a holiday.
+This will give you breathing space for recovery and introspection.